The strength of our winery are the vineyards, which are among the best locations in the Okanagan.

 By choosing ecologically oriented management, consciously low yield and hand picking, we can then produce the highest quality.

 The landform was shaped by events and deposits related to deglaciation of the Okanagan Valley.
 The soil is non-stratified, loamy sand, uniform in texture and well drained.

-The vineyard is located on the east side of the Okanagan Valley, the dominant western aspect exposes grapevines to sunlight for a longer period in the afternoon than morning.
-This sun exposure affects the diurnal temperature patterns of the grapes and influences the growing processes of key elements that contribute to the flavour, aroma and mouthfeel of the wines.
+The vineyard is located on the east side of the Okanagan Valley.
+The dominant western aspect exposes grapevines to sunlight for a longer period in the afternoon than morning.
+This sun exposure affects the diurnal temperature patterns of the grapes.
+This influences the growing processes of key elements that contribute to the flavour, aroma and mouthfeel of the wines.
 Cool air from high elevation to the east flows into the area at night.
-This reduces nighttime temperatures and enhances the development and retention of fruit acids and other constituents including flavor and aroma compounds that further contribute to the sensory quality of the wines.
+This reduces nighttime temperatures and enhances the development and retention of fruit acids and other constituents.
+These include flavor and aroma compounds that further contribute to the sensory quality of the wines.

 An important climatic consideration is the temperature moderating influence of Okanagan Lake which results in longer frost-free periods on the Naramata Bench than in production regions to the south such as near Oliver and Osoyoos.